mkess-ivy/svncrwns-site-v2/_pages/Work.md

 ---
 page_sections:
-- template: page-header
+- template: page-header-02
-  block: page-header
+  block: page-header-02
-  page-title: Our Work
+  page-intro-title: Our Work
-  panels:
-  - panel-description: Our strategic aim is to work with our clients to create better approaches to connecting with their consumer market.
-We manage + create e-commerce
-      + digital platforms; we create content by photo + film; and we produce branded activations.
-We work with organizations to identify opportunities of growth
-      + efficiency in their operations.
-    panel-title: Client Work
-  - panel-title: In-House Projects
-    panel-description: Our in-house work looks like short films, feature films, fashion lookbooks and visuals, working with music artists, developing events + partnerships, creating original content and platforms to share new perspectives.
+  page-intro-text: We’re a modern partner to fashion, media & wellness brands.
+We use our skills to solve problems for organizations and personal brands by way of producing content (photo + film), websites and events.
+We’re a strategy & production company that creates cinematic stories for brands + products and we offer consulting to identify opportunities of growth + efficiency in business operations.
+View our work&nbsp;below.
 - template: block-portfolio-grid
   block: portfolio-grid
 - template: block-read-more